 For more information on our phish alert button, view our Phish Alert Button video.

 You can generate reports in your console for insight into the effectiveness of your security awareness training program.
 We offer a wide range of reports in your console that can be generated by selecting the Reports tab, then by selecting the type of report that you would like to generate.

 You can obtain additional reports about your phishing campaigns, such as a Comparison Report, by selecting the Reports tab under the Phishing section of your console.

 For more information about generating report, view our reporting article.

 Simulated phishing attack failures are recorded through the Track Activity setting of your phishing campaign.
 The Track Activity setting independently tracks when your users open phishing emails, click on phishing links, open phishing attachments, or respond to the email.
 You can optionally set up remedial training campaigns, which will automatically enroll the users who fail your phishing test in a training campaign.
 This type of campaign ensures that users are motivated to stay alert.

 For more information on monitoring your users' progress, view our monitoring progress article.

 Based on your phishing campaign results, a Phish-prone Percentage is generated within your KnowBe4 console.
 Your organization’s Phish-prone Percentage is the percentage of users who are likely to fall victim to phishing attacks.
+Your organization's overall Phish-prone Percentage, or Account Average Phish-prone Percentage, is based on the Phish-prone Percentage of your active users who have received at least one Phishing Security Test.
 Each user also has an individual Phish-prone Percentage included in their user details, which lets you know how likely they are to fail a phishing test.